Catalytic Coagulation: Summary

 \section{Summary}

-We introduced an aggregation in which the reaction requires the presence of catalysts.
-These catalysts can both facilitate the aggregation process and they can also directly participate in the aggregation reaction.
-While we vaguely have in mind the self-replicating reactions that occur in models for the origin of life, our modeling is more naive in character and is focused on devising a set of reactions that is analytically tractable.
-By imposing the constraint that the mass of the catalyst equals that of either of the participant in the aggregation reaction, we have devised a process that is analytically tractable.
-For the case where the the reaction starts with a population of monomers, we solved the the $k$-mer density in the scaling limit and found that $c_k$ asymptotically decays as $t^{-2/3}$, while the total cluster density decays as $t^{-1/3}$.
+We introduced an aggregation process in which the reaction requires the presence of catalysts.
+These catalysts can both facilitate the aggregation process and they can also directly participate in the aggregation reactions.
+While we vaguely have in mind the self-replicating reactions that occur in models for the origin of life, our modeling is more naive in character and is focused on devising a set of reactions that both relies on catalytic action and is analytically tractable.
+By imposing the constraint that the mass of the catalyst equals that of either of the participant in the aggregation reaction, we have formulated a process that turns out to be analytically tractable.
+For the case where the the reaction starts with a population of monomers, we solved the the $k$-mer densities in the scaling limit and found that $c_k$ asymptotically decays as $t^{-2/3}$, while the total cluster density decays as $t^{-1/3}$.
+We generalized our catalytic coagulation model to all for the efficacy of the catalysts to grow with their mass.

 We also extended our approach to deal with open systems.
 This feature of input of elemental reactants is a necessary ingredient to devise models of artificial life.
 In our modeling, we treated the situation were only monomers are catalytic and they are injected into the system in order to sustain a continuously evolving set of reactions.
 For this process, we can again solve for the kinetics of the reaction by using classical tools of non-equilibrium statistical physics.
 Here we found that the cluster density continuously evolves, rather than reaching a steady state, with $c(t)$ growing with time as $t^{2/5}$, while the $k$-mer densities for fixed $k$ all decay with time as $t^{-1/5}$.